pmean/classes/biostats-1/src/syllabus.md

   + Office: UMKC School of Medicine, 5th Floor, M5-117

 + Office Hours: By appointment
-  + Appointments will be via Zoom or face-to-face in my office.
-Email is the method to contact me for the fastest response.
+  + Appointments will be via Zoom or face-to-face in one of our offices.
+Email is the method to contact us for the fastest response.

 ### Prerequisites